Music in restaurants and restaurant noise have always been considerations for seniors and people with hearing impairments.

 There will come a time when normalcy will return.
 There is no guarantee when that will be, or what form it will take.
 One thing we can be certain of is when it happens, we will want to appreciate as many experiences as we possibly can.
 After months of cooking for ourselves, dining out will certainly be one of them!

 For seniors and the hearing impaired, music in restaurants and overall restaurant noise may hinder the positive dining experience.
 Ensuring customers have an enjoyable visit directly translates into new or repeat business.
-It is important that restaurant owners and managers consider making subtle changes now.
+It is important that restaurant owners and managers consider making subtle changes now to help patrons avoid sensory overload.

 How can Sensory Friendly Solutions Help with Restaurant Noise?